-Compliance: The colony of Canavalia pubescens is located within the western makai portion of the undeveloped archeological preserve area and, as such, is not impacted by the Golf Course development.
+Compliance: The historic colony of Canavalia pubescens is located within the western makai portion of the undeveloped archeological preserve area and, as such, is not impacted by the Golf Course development.
 Petitioner's consultant, Char & Associates, completed a new survey verifying plant colony locations, and submitted a mitigation plan to DOFAW.
 By letter to Petitioner dated July 9, 2002, Vicky Caraway of DOFAW approved this mitigation plan.

 As stated in the mitigation plan, "the number of Canavalia pubescens plants on the site varies from year to year depending on the amount of rain received, competition from other plants, and amount of seeds produced from previous years."
 Due to the amount of rain received, the colony of Canavalia pubescens located within the archeological preserve area has been declining since 1988.
 The mitigation plan recommends that "[a]nother population or two should be established on the preserve site."
-Pūlama Lāna'i is working with the Plant Extinction Prevention Program (PEPP) to protect the Canavalia pubescens in the preserve area, or given the sensitivity of this species to available rainfall, Pūlama Lāna'i and PEPP are investigating the alternative of supporting a population of this species in other locations on the island that can be fenced.
-Additional plants were placed at the preservation site in 2016 after the opening of the Mānele Hotel in an area which receives irrigation water.
+Pūlama Lāna'i works with the Plant Extinction Prevention Program (PEPP) to monitor and protect the Canavalia pubescens in the preserve area.
+Additional plants were out planted at the preservation site in 2016 after the opening of the Mānele Hotel in an area which receives irrigation water.
 These plants have died, likely due to the result of deer coming into the area and rodent damage to the stems.
-As the area is not ungulate-free, it is not possbile to replant at the preservation site.
-Pūlama Lāna'i botany staff continue to survey for wild 'āwikiwiki inside the Mānele Golf Course project area.
+As the area is not ungulate-free, it is not possible to replant at the preservation site or original colony areas and as of 2025, there are no known wild or out planted individuals alive.
+Pūlama Lāna'i conservation staff, in coordination with PEPP, continue to survey for wild 'āwikiwiki inside the Mānele Golf Course project area.